 Different organizations that helped children with different abilities were now reaching out to the brand for support.
 Without hesitation, Grabease donated products to help and promote the development of independent eaters.
 With the word spreading, Maya found herself getting emails and calls from Occupational Therapists that were interested in trying out the product in their clinics and then endorsing the product.
 Another win for Grabease!

-In Quarter 1 of 2017 Maya graduated from the kitchen to the garage.
-Soon after, Nordstroms and other independent retailed picked up the brand and Grabease moved into an office space in 2018.
+In Quarter 1 of 2017, Maya graduated from the kitchen to the garage.
+Soon after, Nordstroms and other independent retailers picked up the brand and Grabease moved into an office space in 2018.